Liquidity Risk is a liquidity-risk concept used to assess funding pressure, cash availability, and market resilience.

 Liquidity risk is the risk that an investor or institution will not be able to obtain cash quickly enough, or sell assets at reasonable prices, when cash is needed.

-This page now also absorbs the older liquidity-risk explainer, including the banking and business examples, the asset-versus-funding framing, and the mitigation discussion.
+This page covers banking and business examples, the asset-versus-funding distinction, and common mitigation approaches for liquidity risk.

 It is one of the most dangerous risks in finance because it often appears suddenly and becomes most severe precisely when the need for cash is urgent.